-Unveiled earlier this year at Baselworld 2017, the new Montblanc TimeWalker Automatic Chronograph UTC Ceramic (ref.
-116101) wristwatch like a nice (if a bit overpriced to my taste) addition to the Swiss-based maker's of luxury "writing instruments" that also happens to sell watches line of sporty chronographs.
-While some of the main selling points of this new watch -like, say, the choice of movement, as well as the combination of materials- look more “acceptable" to yours truly rather than even mildly "exciting,” we at WorldWatchReview.com would still recommend getting one of these oversized pieces of, um, time-measuring opulence if the price is not a problem.
+The Montblanc TimeWalker Automatic Chronograph UTC Ceramic (ref.
+116101) is a nice (if a bit overpriced to my taste) addition to their line of popular sporty chronographs.
+While some of the main selling points of this new TimeWalker -like the choice of the movement and the combination of materials- look more “acceptable” rather than “exciting,” we at WorldWatchReview.com would still recommend getting one of these oversized pieces of, um, time-measuring opulence if the price is not a problem.

 Coming soon to a store near you, the new Victorinox Swiss Army I.N.O.X.
 Carbon (refs.
-241776 & 241777) collection of military-styled quartz wristwatches offers a decent Swiss made movement neatly packed into a feather-light carbon-fiber body.
-Despite being somewhat overpriced, the watch still gives you tons of style and comfort in return for that hard-earned cash.
+241776 & 241777) military-style collection offers you a decent Swiss made movement neatly packed into a feather-light carbon-fiber body.
+Despite being somewhat overpriced, the I.N.O.X.
+Carbon still gives you tons of style and comfort in return for that hard-earned cash.

-Presented at Baselworld 2016, the new Eberhard & Co.
-Scafograf 300 automatic wristwatch (ref.
-41034) looks like a faithful recreation of a classic model that was sold by the brand back in 1950s.
-Offering you a nice combination of a robust Swiss movement, adequate water resistance rating of 300 meters, and an elegant exterior, the watch seems to be mildly overpriced, but will probably be quite successful in the long run when all sorts of discounts and rebates kick in.
+The 2016 Eberhard & Co.
+Scafograf 300 (ref.
+41034) looks like a faithful recreation of the classic Scafograf from the 1950s.
+Offering you a nice combination of a robust Swiss-made movement, adequate water resistance rating of 300 meters, and an elegant exterior, it is mildly overpriced but will probably be successful in the long run when all sorts of discounts and rebates kick in.